Spatial Steerability of GANs via Self-Supervision from Discriminator: Introduction

 In this work, we propose a novel self-supervision approach called \textit{SpatialGAN} to achieve spatial steerability of GANs without searching for steerable directions in the latent space.
 It allows human users to perform various spatial manipulations in the image generation, such as moving an object and removing an object in a scene, changing the style of a region, or globally controlling the structure/layout of an image.
 Some examples are shown in \cref{Fig:Manipulation}.
 Previous work shows that the class specific attention maps emerge in image classification networks~\cite{cam}.
 We reveal that the discriminator of GAN, as a bi-classifier for adversarial training, also has emerging attention highlighting the informative region of the synthesized image.
 Therefore, we incorporate a design of spatial heatmaps as inductive bias in the generator, and then learn to align them with the attention maps from the discriminator in a self-supervised learning manner.
 Specifically, we randomly sample heatmaps and encode them into the intermediate layers of $G$ to guide its spatial focus.
 To ensure the encoded heatmaps focusing on the meaningful regions of the synthesized image, we regularize the generator's heatmap to be aligned with the discriminator's attention map on the synthesized image.
 In other words, we utilize the attention map emerging from the discriminator to guide the heatmap in the generator.
 The whole process follows a self-supervised learning manner and does not involve extra annotation or statistical information.
 It trains the generator to synthesize the image based on the input heatmaps, and improves the spatial steerability of the model, \textit{i.e.}, we could edit the heatmap to spatially control the output synthesis during inference.
+The preliminary result of such spatial steerability was shown at our conference version~\cite{Wang_2022_CVPR}, where the main focus was to improve synthesis quality by incorporating heatmaps as an inductive bias, and the steerability is a byproduct.
+We initially demonstrated this ability in single-object scenes, which sharply focus on one primary element.
+This could range from artifacts, human faces, animals, to more contextual settings like a lone car on a street or an isolated historical building.
+Such scenes, due to their focus on a singular primary element, are relatively straightforward to analyze and interpret.
+Here, moving to indoor scenes, we address the complexities of multi-object indoor scenes.
+For instance, a living room scene might include a sofa, a coffee table, and artwork on the walls.
+Each element contributes to the scene's overall composition, requiring careful placement to ensure a realistic representation.
+These scenes pose a notable challenge due to their multiple points of focus; a single point on the heatmap is insufficient for capturing the scene's full dynamics.
+To accurately generate such scenes, it is imperative to understand not only each object individually but also how they collectively interact within the space.